AdamKobus/compose-navigation/docs/tutorial/02_first_graph.md

       super.onCreate(savedInstanceState)
       setContent {
          YourTheme {
-            val navHostController = rememberAnimatedNavController() // 1.
+            val controller = rememberAnimatedNavController() // 1
+            ComposeNavHost( // 2
-            NavComposable(navController = navHostController) // 2.
+               startGraph = TutorialGraph, // 3

-            AnimatedNavHost(
-               navController = navHostController,
+               controller = controller,
-               startDestination = TutorialGraph.name, // 3.
                modifier = Modifier.fillMaxSize()
             ) {
-               tutorialGraph() // 4.
+               tutorialGraph() // 4
             }
          }
       }
    }
 }
 ```
 1. `rememberAnimatedNavController()` is part of [Accompanist Navigation Animation]
-2. This is a component from Compose Navigation library.
+2. [ComposeNavHost] is a Composable from Compose Navigation Library which is  a wrapper
-   Its purpose is to consume pending navigation actions and deliver them to `navHostController`
+   for AnimatedNavHost from [Accompanist Navigation Animation].
+It takes care of configuring [NavComposable] inside it.
-3. startDestination of controller determines where the user will land at the application launch.
+3. startGraph determines where will the user land at the application launch.
-4. We're using the extension we wrote earlier to declare a navigation graph inside `NavHost`
+4. We're using the extension we wrote earlier to build navigation graph

 Now just launch the app and marvel at the beauty of what we created: